Flux calibration of the AAO/UKST SuperCOSMOS H-alpha Survey: Abstract

 \section{Abstract}

-The AAO/UKST SuperCOSMOS H$\alpha$ Survey (SHS) of the southern Galactic plane was, when completed in 2003, a powerful new addition to wide-field surveys.
-It has a combination of areal coverage, spatial resolution and flux sensitivity in a narrow imaging band which still marks it out today as an excellent resource for the astronomical community.
+The AAO/UKST SuperCOSMOS H$\alpha$ Survey (SHS) was, when completed in 2003, a powerful addition to extant wide-field surveys.
+The combination of areal coverage, spatial resolution and sensitivity in a narrow imaging band, still marks it out today as an excellent resource for the astronomical community.
 The 233 separate fields are available online in digital form, with each field covering 25 square degrees.
 The SHS has been the motivation for equivalent surveys in the north, and new digital H$\alpha$ surveys now beginning in the south such as VPHAS+.
-The SHS has been the foundation of many important follow-up discovery projects in the southern sky with the Macquarie/AAO/Strasbourg H$\alpha$ (MASH) planetary nebula project being a particularly successful example.
-However, the full astrophysical potential of the SHS has been hampered by lack of a clear route to acceptable flux calibration from the base photographic data.
-We have determined the flux calibration factors for 170 separate SHS fields, and present a direct pathway to the measurement of integrated H$\alpha$ fluxes and surface brightnesses for resolved nebulae detected in the SHS.
-We also include a catalogue of integrated \ha\ fluxes for 88 known PNe, and several \HII\ regions and other objects measured from the SHS, and use these data to show that integrated fluxes, accurate to $\pm$0.1\,-- 0.15\,dex, can be generally obtained across these survey fields.
-For the remaining 63 fields, a mean calibration factor of 12.0 counts/px/rayleigh can be used, which will allow the determination of reasonable integrated fluxes accurate to better than $\pm$0.2~dex.
-We outline the procedures involved and the problems and limitations that need to be appreciated in achieving such flux measurements.
+It has been the foundation of many important discovery projects with the Macquarie/AAO/Strasbourg H$\alpha$ planetary nebula project being a particularly successful example.
+However, the full potential of the SHS has been hampered by lack of a clear route to acceptable flux calibration from the base photographic data.
+We have determined the calibration factors for 170 individual SHS fields, and present a direct pathway to the measurement of integrated H$\alpha$ fluxes and surface brightnesses for resolved nebulae detected in the SHS.
+We also include a catalogue of integrated \ha\ fluxes for $>$100 planetary and other nebulae measured from the SHS, and use these data to show that fluxes, accurate to $\pm$\,0.10\,--\,0.14\,dex ($\sim$25--35 per cent), can be obtained from these fields.
+For the remaining 63 fields, a mean calibration factor of 12.0\,counts\,pix$^{-1}$\,R$^{-1}$ can be used, allowing the determination of reasonable integrated fluxes accurate to better than $\pm$0.2\,dex ($\sim$50 per cent).
+We outline the procedures involved and the caveats that need to be appreciated in achieving such flux measurements.
 This paper forms a handy reference source that will significantly increase the scientific utility of the SHS.